aurimas13/BirthdayReminderApp/README.md

 # Usage
 [(Back to top)](#table-of-contents)

-After requirements are met, the app package is set at your MAC or PC and terminal is run you have three options (FYI module takes two arguments):
+After requirements are met, the app package is set at your MAC or PC and terminal is run you have four options (FYI module takes two arguments):
-1) To allow yourself to run validation or check & send - the  second argument has to be **0** or a **string**:
+1) To allow yourself to run validation or check & send - the  second argument has to be **0**:
 ```
 >>> bdayreminder.py ~/BirthdayReminderApp/Datasets/data_20.csv 0
 Choose 1 to validate if input data file is correct or 2 to check for upcoming birthdays and send respective emails